blackbaud/skyux-docs/content/components/omnibar/index.md

 ### Initialize the Omnibar

-After you load the omnibar JavaScript file, you include a few lines of HTML to create a placeholder element for the omnibar and to load the JavaScript with custom settings.
-Create an empty `div` element to hold the omnibar.
-Then execute the script function `BBAUTH.Omnibar.load` to initialize the omnibar.
-The first parameter to the function is the DOM element that was created for holding the omnibar.
+After you load the omnibar JavaScript file, you include a few lines of HTML on the page to create a placeholder element for the omnibar and to load the JavaScript with custom settings.
+Create an empty `div` element to hold the omnibar, and then execute the script function `BBAUTH.Omnibar.load` to initialize the omnibar.
+The first parameter to the function is the DOM element that holds the omnibar.
 The second parameter is an object that defines options for the omnibar.
 The most important option is `serviceName`, which specifies the display name for the current service.
-Below is an example of including this on the page.

 ```markup
 <div id="omnibar" />